jandelhi/moviesAPI/README.md

 > Created as part of SPIKE to learn how to use FeatherJS and Sequelize

-In `config/default.json` change postgres URI to a database with table `movies` and columns `id, title, genre, rating, createdat, updated at`.
+In `config/default.json` change postgres URI to a database `Movies` with table `movies` and columns `id, title, genre, rating, createdat, updated at`.
 Data types can be found under `src/models/movies.model.js`

 ### How to run locally
 `npm start`